Hussein-Playz/Luna-Launcher/README.md

 ## Create Custom Themes

-ATLauncher supports custom themes.
+Luna launcher (so does atlauncher) supports custom themes.
 The process is fairly straight forward, but may require a lot of trial and error.

-First you must create a `MyThemeName.java` in the `src/main/java/com/atlauncher/themes/` directory.
+First you must create a `MyThemeName.java` in the `src/main/java/com/luna/themes/` directory.
 Your theme should extend one of the base ATLauncher themes depending on what you need:

 -   `Dark` is the default theme and is a dark theme.
 It's a good place to start with some defaults for new dark themes.